Pallicchan Nair

 Pallichan Nair is an intermediate Nair subcaste seen predominantly in Malabar and Cochin areas.
 They are found in Travancore in very low numbers.
 They are the palanquin / pallak bearers for the ruling dynasties, at some places for the Jenmi Namboothiris and Nair chieftains.
-Today, two sub-castes among the Nairs, namely Pallichan and Maniyani, are theyyam worshippers, and they have their own shrines for their theyyams.
+Today, two sub-castes among the Nairs, Pallichan and Maniyani, are theyyam worshippers, and they have their own shrines for their theyyams.

 Pallichan and Vattakad were treated as an intermediate class.